Nazar-bnm/ioc-lite/README.md

 # ioc-lite
 This is a lightweight IoC Container library which helps to keep inversion of control principle by using DI pattern for typescript/javascript projects, inspired by [libioc](https://www.npmjs.com/package/libioc).

-It can be used in the browser as well as in node.js code.
+It can be used in the browser as well as in Node.js environment.

 Supporting resource type checking with TypeScript Generics.